 - 3 weeks before your trip: take three 1-hour hikes or walks in your boots.

 - 2 weeks before your trip: take three 1-hour hikes or walks in your boots.

 - 1 week before your trip: take two 2-hour hikes or walks in your boots.

 While hiking, the pace of your group will vary.
 Typically, you will take multiple breaks over the course of the hike - for water, snacks, lunch, to adjust packs, etc.

 Preparing for Service

 Trips involving service work require a positive attitude and willingness to work hard as a volunteer.
-You should prepare for a variety of service projects ranging from working on a sustainable farm and serving underprivileged youth in a neighborhood of San José to volunteering at a nature conservation organization on the Pacific Coast.
+You should prepare for a variety of service projects ranging from working on a sustainable farm to serving underprivileged youth in a neighborhood of San José.
 The projects your group work on will depend upon the availability of service opportunities and the needs of the local community.

 Stay active this spring, playing sports, walking and hiking.
 Once your program starts, commit yourself wholeheartedly to your group and all activities.